 I have also noted MANY more variations...especially from the younger contributors to the journals/guestbooks.
 Keep in mind that this group has the highest percentage of fairy sightings, so I would not discount their interpretations out of age bias.

-Fary, Faries, Fairys, Fairieys, Farie, Faires, Fiairys, Fare, Fareys, Farys, Fairey, Fariey, Fairs, Fire, Firye, Faireas, Faeires, Farries, Fers, Fiary(s), Farees, Fariys, Fearies, kabouter (Dutch).
+Fary, Faries, Fairys, Fairieys, Farie, Faires, Fiairys, Fare, Fareys, Farys, Fairey, Fariey, Fairs, Fire, Firye, Faireas, Faeires, Farries, Fers, Fiary(s), Farees, Fariys, Fearies, Fee (Dutch also :Feetjes) fairy).

-Other than the Dutch contribution...the unifying elements are an "F" followed by an "R" and one or more vowel; a, e, i and/or y....with an "S" for pluralization.
+Other than the Dutch contribution...the unifying elements are an "F" followed by an "R" ( no R in the Dutch) and one or more vowel; a, e, i and/or y....with an "S" for pluralization.

 Fary & Faries are the second most common spelling(s) in the journal/guestbooks

 The Fae or the Fey; The WORLD of the Faerie

 Fairies (regardless of spelling): At one time a "fairy" was a woman with magical powers.
 Later "fairy" also meant "elves".
 Early on "fairies were much larger (4-5 feet tall...some MUCH larger) than our popular conception.
 Some say that the notion of little winged Fairies is a literary embellishment from the Victorian period.
 Regardless, as with most things of the magical-imagined world...they change.
 Folk tales/songs change with telling...they grow and shrink and become richer with time.

 Elves, Pixies, Brownies, Gnomes, Sprites, Leprechauns, Goblins, Trolls, Dwarves, Ogres.....etc